awnumar/gravity/README.md

 ## How it works

-On a high-level, Pocket does some [magic](/PROTOCOL.md) to store your data in such a way that nobody can get the length, type, or content of it.
-They won't even be sure that it exists at all!
-Plausible deniability is a wonderful thing.
+On a high-level, Pocket does some [magic](/PROTOCOL.md) to store your data in such a way that nobody can get the length, type, or content of it; even if they have the right password.
+They won't even be sure if it exists at all!
+(Plausible deniability is a wonderful thing.)

 The data is all stored in a single database, side-by-side with some optional decoy entries.
 Along with the multiple-password support, this allows for proper deniable encryption.
 Just add some legit-looking entries under an alternate password, throw in a few thousand decoys, and there you have it.

-And if someone manages to find out your password, it alone isn't enough to even locate the right entries, never mind decrypt them.

 ## Installation